marquesds/vesting/README.md

 ## Design Decisions

 - This project has 91% of test coverage
-- I decided to use Kotlin as the programming language just because I'm working with it right now.
+- I decided to use Kotlin as the programming language just because I'm working with it right now and I like strong typed languages :P
 - This project tries to follow the Uncle Bob's Clean Architecture principles
   - Allowing each layer to access only its subsequent (or sibling) layer would allow me to include other external layers in the future, like Web and Persistence.
   - Also, the "screaming architecture" helps other people to understand what each layer does.